 - Bankruptcy does not allow the debtor to lower its overall monthly payment.
 In debt consolidation, the debtor has the advantage of lowering its overall monthly payment.

 - The advantage for people choosing bankruptcy is that they can file for Chapter 7 bankruptcy, where they could reduce some amount of debt or can even dispose of all of their debt amounts.
-Even though the debtor is allowed to take a new loan to repay its debt amount, but they cannot wipe off their debt completely, as they are still responsible for paying off new debt amount.
+Even though the debtor is allowed to take a new loan to repay its debt amount, but they cannot wipe off their debt completely, as they are still responsible for paying off the new debt amount.

 - According to the chapters of bankruptcy, the length of a process for Chapter 7 is up to six months and in Chapter 13 the process takes about 3 to 5 years.
-In debt consolidation process the duration is from several months to years, as it depends on the term of a debt consolidation loan
+In the debt consolidation process the duration is from several months to years, as it depends on the term of a debt consolidation loan.

 - The tax owed by the debtor is refunded but the money is delayed and when the debts are discharged when the debtor needs to pay tax.
 There are no consequences of a tax on debt consolidation.

-Bankruptcy vs Debt Consolidation Head to Head Difference
+Bankruptcy vs Debt Consolidation Comparative Table

 |Meaning||Bankruptcy is a process where an organization declares that it cannot repay its debt||Debt consolidation is a method of taking out new loans to pay off old debt|

-|Complexity Level||Bankruptcy is another way to repay your debts but it is a complicated process when compared to debt consolidation.||Debt Consolidation is a less complex process to repay your debts.|
+|Complexity Level||It is another way to repay your debts but it is a complicated process when compared to debt consolidation.||Debt Consolidation is a less complex process to repay your debts.|

-|Credit Score||In the bankruptcy process, you can face a negative effect on your credit score.||In debt consolidation process, you may have a positive effect on your credit score.|
+|Credit Score||In the bankruptcy process, you can face a negative effect on your credit score.||In the debt consolidationDebt ConsolidationDebt consolidation is a process which streamline several loans into a single one to receive the benefit of a lower interest rate.
+The reduced periodic payment leads to a reduction in liability. process, you may have a positive effect on your credit score.|

 |Monthly Payment||The debtor is not allowed to lower its overall monthly payment.||In debt consolidation, the debtor has the advantage of lowering its overall monthly payment.|

-|Debt Free or Reduction Option||The advantage for people choosing bankruptcy is that they can file for Chapter 7 bankruptcy, where they could reduce some amount of debt or can even dispose of all of their debt amounts.||Even though the debtor is allowed to take a new loan to repay its debt amount, but they cannot wipe off their debt completely, as they are still responsible for paying off new debt amount.|
+|Debt Free or Reduction Option||The advantage for people choosing bankruptcy is that they can file for Chapter 7 bankruptcy, where they could reduce some amount of debt or can even dispose of all of their debt amounts.||Even though the debtor is allowed to take a new loan to repay its debt amount, but they cannot wipe off their debt completely, as they are still responsible for paying off the new debt amount.|

 |Advantages||1.
 When a bankruptcy is filed, it restricts the credits from repossessing your property.|

 2. The debtor is not taxed by the Internal Revenue Service on the debt which was exempted in the process of bankruptcy.